mohammadr1997/Pig_Game/README.md

 🔗Link_Demo

-> coding to create a game like this actually made me deeply apprehend all functionality of it and how to think and code to get to the final game
+> coding to create a game like this actually made me deeply apprehend all necessary functionality and how to think and code
 >> this project was one of the best one that I learned javascript fundamentals in practice.
 I did it alone while I was practicing and re-learning DOM and basics in javascript

+### 🚀  ###  Features